blamairia/Heartline-Landing/STARTUP_PRESENTATION.md

 ## 🌟 CLIENT SUCCESS STORIES

 ### **🏥 Case Study: Algiers Cardiac Center**
-*"Hearline transformed our practice efficiency.
+*"Heartline transformed our practice efficiency.
 ECG analysis that used to take hours now happens instantly, and our prescription accuracy improved dramatically with the Algerian medication database."*

 **Results:**
 - **50% increase** in daily patient capacity